mvaliadis/Spindle_dynamics_toolbox/README.md

 ## Quick Start
-After installing the package, execute the "quick_start" GUI function to get started
+After installing the package, execute the "quick_start" GUI function in the command line to get started

 ``` matlab
  > quick_start;